roubles/macmounter/README.md

 It is written for a OS X, but should be portable to any system that runs python 2.7.X.

 This is completely command line driven and is **not** moron friendly.
 For g33ks, it is a two step install, and a one step per server.
-The logs are very verbose and should be indicate any issues.
+The logs are very verbose and should indicate any issues.

 ## Install